equinor/segyio/README.md

 ## Project goals ##

-Segyio does necessarily attempt to be the end-all of SEG-Y interactions;
+Segyio does not necessarily attempt to be the end-all of SEG-Y interactions;
 rather, we aim to lower the barrier to interacting with SEG-Y files for embedding, new applications or free-standing programs.